skliff13/CompetitionsParticipation/ImageCLEF2019/Scripts/README.md

 ### 2. Training Convolutional Neural Net (CNN) for binary lung classification

-Here, a CNN is trained to recognize a 2D lung projection image as either healthy ("normal") or affected by TB ("abnormal").
+Here, a CNN is trained to classify a 2D lung projection image as either healthy ("normal") or affected by TB ("abnormal").
-The ground truth information for each lung is given in `CTR_LeftLungAffected` and `CTR_RightLungAffected` metadata fields.
+The ground truth information for each lung is given in `CTR_LeftLungAffected` and `CTR_RightLungAffected` metadata values.
 Splitting development data into training and validation subsets is done by [go_b_train_val_split.py](go_b_train_val_split.py).
 Network training process is launched with [go_c_train_lung_binary.py](go_c_train_lung_binary.py).